atsaloli/cf3-tutorial/README.md

 3. Run "install_vim_slideshow_bindings.sh" and then "run_slides.sh" --
 this is what I use when teaching.

 Key bindings:
-press F7 to move to the next slide,
+- SPACE or F7 to move to the next slide,
-Backspace to go to the previous slide,
+- BACKSPACE to go to the previous slide,
-"ff" to feed the file to cf-agent,
+- "ff" to feed the file to cf-agent,
-"vv" to do so in verbose mode,
+- "vv" to do so in verbose mode,
-"rr" to run shell scripts, etc. (see install_vim_slideshow_bindings.sh" for detail).
+- "rr" to run shell scripts, etc. (see install_vim_slideshow_bindings.sh" for detail).

 4. Build the book HTML using the build_softcover.sh script in the "source" directory.
 This requires SoftCover from www.softcover.io
 Then look at html/cf3.html

 ## Say hello